mdombrowski82/food-stories/index.md

 Unlike commercial platforms such as Wix or Squarespace, Xanthan emphasizes openness and durability over quick customization.
 Updating your site takes a little more attention to detail, but you don’t need any technical background to get started.

-The goal is to provide a gentle path into digital publishing that foregrounds design and storytelling as essential tools for communicating about the humanities.
+The goal is to provide a gentle path into digital publishing that foregrounds technical literacy, collaboration, sustainability, design and storytelling as essential tools for communicating about the humanities.

-For more information about your site works, see the `Website Guides` tab.

-For more on adding features to your pages, see the documentation under the `Page Components` tab.
+If you're brand new, jump into our set of guides and [get started](guides/getting-started)!